 - Method 2 ) I also use EWWW Image Optimizer plugin.
 You might like to read the following tutorial Optimize Images Using EWWW Image Optimizer Plugin.

 Step 7 ) Click on the following URL Google Custom Search Engine to add Google Custom Search engine to the website.

 Step 8 ) I am sure most of you will be sharing your information with some of the most popular social medias out there like Facebook, Twitter, Linkedin, Google Plus, Youtube and much more.
-Lately I am using the following plugin Social Media Feather.
+The following URL Social Plugins is a list of social sharing plugins I recommend.

 If you install all the plugins mentioned above and you follow the instructions you will notice a difference in speed and performance for your website or blog.
 This will make Google happy which is good for SEO.
 Of course there are more options you can implement to speed up your WordPress website but I just wanted to share with you the simplest method for anyone who wishes to try without having to hack or add some code.